Muhammad-AbuSenna/Event-Rgistration-Bot/README.md

 # **Important**:

-This was a brief description of the project; you need to read the **Project Aspects - Event Registration Bot.pdf** file for full documentation and configuration of the project.
+This was a brief description of the project; you need to read the **Project Aspects - Event Registration Bot.pdf** file in Documentation folder for full documentation and configuration of the project.